andrew-pa/endless-hole/spec/kernel.md

 |----------------|------------------------------------------|

 #### Errors
+- `NotFound`: the specified handler was not found.
 - `InvalidFlags`: an unknown or invalid flag combination was passed.
-- `BadFormat`: the interrupt description is invalid.
-- `InvalidPointer`: the description pointer was null or invalid.

 ### Error Codes
 | Number | Cause                                            |
 |--------|--------------------------------------------------|

-## TODO: Interrupts
 ## TODO: Debug Logging

 # Implementation Thoughts